-Formic Acid 65% is used for treatment against varroa mites and tracheal mites in honey bee colonies.
-Formic Acid 65% can contribute to an IPM program by reducing varroa and tracheal mite populations.
+Formic Acid 65% is used for treatment against varroa mites and tracheal mites in honey bee colonies as part of an IPM program to manage both varroa and tracheal mite populations.

-Application Precautions: For all Formic Acid 65% applications, all holes in the hive should be sealed except the bottom hive entrance, which should be fully open for the entire duration of treatment, even for applications in the late fall.
-Entrance reducers must be removed to prevent excessive damage to the colonies.
+Application Precautions: For all Formic Acid 65% applications, all holes in the hive should be sealed except the bottom hive entrance, which should be fully open for the entire duration of treatments, even for applications in the late fall.
+It is important to remove entrance reducers to prevent excessive build up of formic acid vapours on the colonies.
 All bee colonies in the apiary should be treated at the same time to prevent cross-infestation of colonies.
-Efficacy of formic acid is affected by ambient weather conditions (e.g., low temperatures, high humidity).
-Follow use directions specific to the season of use.
+Efficacy of formic acid is affected by ambient weather conditions (ex: low temperatures, high humidity).
+It is important to follow the directions specific to the season of use.
 Formic acid is corrosive to metal.
-Metallic materials, either inside the hive or those which get in direct contact with formic acid may corrode.
+Metallic materials inside the hive or those, which are in direct contact with formic acid, may corrode.
 Do not place, even briefly, formic acid on metallic hive covers.

 Do not use Formic Acid 65% during honey flow.
 To minimize residues and contamination of marketable honey, carefully follow all label instructions.
-Pre-Harvest Interval: Honey: at least 2 weeks from the end of the treatment in order to prevent contamination of marketable honey and off-flavour taste in honey.
+Pre-Harvest Interval: waiting at least 2 weeks from the end of the treatment to put on honey supers will help prevent contamination of marketable honey and any off-flavour taste in honey.

-For Control of Tracheal and Varroa Mites: To control varroa and tracheal mites, Formic Acid 65% is to be applied onto an absorbent material (e.g., an absorbent paper pad) placed on the bottom board or the hive top bars, at rates of 30 to 40 mL per two-story colony or 15 to 20 mL per one-story colony.
+For Control of Tracheal and Varroa Mites:

+To control varroa and tracheal mites, Formic Acid 65% is to be applied onto an absorbent material (ex: an absorbent paper pad) placed on the bottom board or the hive top bars, at rates of 30 to 40 ml per two-story colony or 15 to 20 ml per one-story colony.
 Use when outside temperatures are between 10°C and 30°C, and leave hive entrances fully open.
-The treatment is to be repeated up to six times at 1 to 10-day intervals for the control of honey bee tracheal mites and varroa mites.
+The treatment is to be repeated up to six times at 1 to 10-day intervals.
 Repetition of treatment at least 4 times is recommended if used as a stand-alone treatment, but fewer can be used if part of an IPM program.

-For Control of Tracheal and Varroa Mites (Slow Release Method): This application method uses 250 mL of Formic Acid 65% per hive.
-Formic acid slow-release pads are made by placing a piece of absorbent material (e.g., fiberboard, felt) in a pin-prick perforated resealable plastic vegetable storage bag (3.8 L size).
-The piece of absorbent material must be of sufficient size to absorb 250 mL of Formic Acid 65%.
-Allow sufficient time for the 250 mL of Formic Acid 65% to soak into the absorbent material.
-The perforated bag containing the Formic Acid 65% soaked absorbent material must be sealed in an unperforated plastic bag for storage and/or transport.
+For Control of Tracheal and Varroa Mites (Slow Release Method):

+This application method uses 250 ml of Formic Acid 65% per hive.
+Formic acid slow-release pads are made by placing a piece of absorbent material (ex: fiberboard, felt) in a perforated re-sealable plastic vegetable storage bag (3.8 L size).
+The piece of absorbent material must be of sufficient size to absorb 250 ml of Formic Acid 65%.
+Allow sufficient time for the 250 ml of Formic Acid 65% to soak into the absorbent material.
+The perforated bag containing the Formic Acid 65% soaked absorbent material must be sealed in an un-perforated plastic bag for storage and/or transport.
 At the site while wearing acid-resistant gloves, remove the outer plastic bag, but not the perforated bag before placement on the top bars of the hive.
 A spacer rim may be required on the top of the brood chamber to allow sufficient space to accommodate the pad.
 Leave the slow-release application in place for 21-30 days.
-To reduce the chance of hive injury, this application method should only be used when the varroa mite economic threshold has been exceeded, temperatures are not above 30°C. Treated colonies may have temporary suppression of population growth, from which the hive will recover following treatment.
+To reduce the chance of hive injury, this application method should only be used when the varroa mite economic threshold has been exceeded; and temperatures are not above 30°C. Treated colonies may have temporary suppression of population growth, from which the hive will recover following treatment.